-- 1. Assist the governing body in fulfilling their responsibilities under section 175 or 157 of the Education Act 2002. - 2.
-Attend initial training for their role and refresh this every two years.
-They will keep their knowledge and skills updated at least annually. - 3.
-Ensure that all staff know who the Designated Safeguarding Lead is, their role and how to make contact. - 4.
-Ensure that all staff understand their responsibilities in relation to signs of abuse and responsibility to refer any concerns to the Designated Safeguarding Lead.
-In addition, the Designated Safeguarding Lead should ensure that all staff read and understand Part One of Keeping Children Safe in Education 2016 and have a record of when this was done. - 5.
-Ensure that new staff participate in safeguarding training as part of their induction, and that all staff receive safeguarding and child protection updates as required but at least annually, to provide them with relevant skills and knowledge to safeguard children.
+- 5.3 The designated safeguarding lead will: - assist the governing body in fulfilling their responsibilities under section 175 or 157 of the Education Act 2002 - 2. attend initial training for their role and refresh this every two years - 3. keep their knowledge and skills updated at least annually

+- 4. ensure that all staff know who the designated safeguarding lead is, their role and how to make contact - 5. ensure that all staff understand their responsibilities in relation to signs of abuse and responsibility to refer any concerns to the designated safeguarding lead.
+In addition, the designated safeguarding lead should ensure that all staff read and understand Part 1 of Keeping Children Safe in Education 2016 and have a record of when this was done - 6. ensure that new staff participate in safeguarding training as part of their induction and that all staff receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children. - be the lead for the school when engaging the managing professional difference protocol when there is disagreement between the school and other agencies in respect of action taken to keep a child safe.
+(See Protocol managing professional differences)

-6. The designated safeguarding lead is expected to:
+5.4 The designated safeguarding lead is expected to: